markiyan-konyk/Mnist_Digit_Recognizer_CNN/README.md

-# MNIST Digit Classifier with PyTorch
+# MNIST Digit Classifier with PyTorch (and Arduino Display)

 This project implements a Convolutional Neural Network (CNN) using PyTorch to classify handwritten digits from the MNIST dataset.
-The model achieves high accuracy after just a few training epochs, although some further optimization would be needed, and includes a simple interactive demo to visualize predictions.
+The model achieves high accuracy after a few epochs, although playing around with dropout and epochs is recommended.
+Further it tests the model by indicating what numbers are predicted by the webcam, for this OpenCV was used.

+### Arduino 7-Segment Display

+You can make so the prediction is whows in a 7-segment display using an arduino.
+This serves just as a showcase that information from the model can be transmitted to an arduino program.
+To use the variant with the arduino, use the files in the Arduino folder.

 ![Model Output](nine.png)
 ## Instructions